 My husband grew up on the North Shore of Boston, just 30 minutes from Gloucester.
-Needless to say, he grew up eating his fair share of fish sticks out of the yellow box in the freezer aisle.
-You know the ones – with the man in the yellow jacket on the ships of Gloucester.
+Needless to say, he grew up eating his fair share of fish sticks.
+You know the kind I’m talking about.
+The ones out of the yellow box in the freezer aisle that have the man in the yellow jacket on the ships of Gloucester.
+Yeah, those.

-Don’t get me wrong, I used to love fish sticks as a kid but the great thing about making your own is that you can control the quality of ingredients.
-Fresh lemon zest and Japanese panko create a perfect, crispy crust without any butter or oil.
+Don’t get me wrong, I used to love fish sticks as a kid.
+However, the great thing about making your own is that you can control the quality of ingredients.
+For example, fresh lemon zest and Japanese panko create a perfect, crispy crust.
+Even better, they don’t require any butter or oil.
 Our 2 year old normally isn’t a huge fan of fish but he and my husband were fighting over the last bites.
 Mission: Accomplished.

-One final note: homemade fish sticks literally took me 10 additional minutes.
+These homemade fish sticks literally took me 10 additional minutes compared to the frozen kind.
 For me, there is nothing better than spending 10 minutes in the kitchen with my family gathered around at the end of a busy day.
-Yes, throwing the frozen sticks in the oven might be a few minutes faster.
-But once you see how much more flavor and how much less guilt comes with the homemade variety you will never look back.
+Therefore, I follow the tips below to reduce the time I spend in the kitchen.

 Crispy Baked Fish Sticks with Tartar Sauce

 - 1 ½ pounds white fish (i.e. walleye,cod, tilapia, etc.) – skin removed and cut into strips

 - 2 cups panko bread crumbs

 - 1 ½ teaspoons salt divided

 - 1 tablespoon lemon juice

 - Pre-heat oven to 475 degrees.
 Spray a foil-lined baking sheet with cooking spray and set aside.